cosmos/cosmos-sdk/PENDING.md

 ### Gaia CLI

+* [\#3653] Prompt user confirmation prior to signing and broadcasting a transaction.
 * [\#3670] CLI support for showing bech32 addresses in Ledger devices
 * [\#3711] Update `tx sign` to use `--from` instead of the deprecated `--name` CLI flag.